Feel at Home at SAU

 - A copy of your passport photo page and immigration documents, including your US visa, both sides of your I-94, and your current I-20 (if you have these).

-- Complete the Declaration of Finance Form (pdf) and return it to email@example.com with digital forms of proof of funding (e.g. bank statement/bank letter)
+- Complete the Declaration of Finance Form (on the Tuition and Scholarship page) and return it to email@example.com with digital forms of proof of funding (e.g. bank statement/bank letter)

 - Any further requirements of the graduate programs.